-My name is Andreas Lingnau, I am a zoologist (PhD), living in the middle of the Netherlands.
+My name is Andreas Lingnau, I am a zoologist (PhD), living in the 'Allgäu', in the south of Germany.

 I have built up a private collection of animal skulls and vertebrate fossils over

 the last two decades.
 Until now, I have collected about 300 different animal skulls,

 During the last couple of years, I have been organizing small non-commercial

 exhibitions on different topics using these skulls.
 What started as an idea to get

 into contact with zoos, and to receive dead bodies from exotic animals for preparation

 every now and then, became a real passion of mine.
 I wanted to let others participate